 We have over 5,700 employees worldwide, who are based at our many sites, including 8 R&D sites and industrial sites.

-In 2019, total sales exceeded €2.5bn and we are seeing double digit growth in Europe and growth of almost 20% in North America.
+In 2020, total sales exceed €2.5bn and we are seeing double digit growth of almost 13% in North America despite Covid-19 challenges.

 We are one of the world’s top 15 biopharmaceutical companies in terms of oncology sales.